 FAQ: Is Nikon discontinuing F-Mount?

-We’ve reported on the number of Nikon F-Mount lenses that have been discontinued in recent years, with 35 F-mount lenses being discontinued.
-However, there are still a vast number of lenses available both new, and on the second-hand and used camera market.
-And just because a lens is discontinued, doesn’t stop it from working, or indeed being a great performing lens.
-The newest Nikon DSLRs to be released are the Nikon D780 and Nikon D6 which were both released in 2020.
+We’ve reported previously on 35 F-mount lenses being discontinued in recent years.
+Despite this, there are still a vast number of lenses available new, and in the used camera market.
+A discontinued lens may still be a very good, or indeed a great performing lens.
+The newest Nikon DSLRs to be released are the Nikon D780 and Nikon D6 – both in 2020.

 For more have a look at the latest newslens reviews, and buying guides, or have a look at the best Nikon DSLRs, and the best Nikon mirrorless cameras.